Configure helmdeck via the Management UI

 5. Capability Packs (/admin/packs)

-The read-only catalog of all 36 packs grouped by namespace (browser, web, repo, github, slides, doc, desktop, vision, fs, shell, http, research, language).
+The read-only catalog of all 57 packs grouped by namespace (orchestration meta-packs, browser, web, research, slides, github, blog, podcast, image, stock, video, repo, fs, shell, http, doc, desktop, vision, language, content).
 Click any pack to see its schema.
 There is no in-UI execution today (Test Runner is tracked as T606a) — for now, drive packs from your MCP client or a curl.

 6. Credential Vault (/admin/vault)